Ladder Operator Block-Encoding: Grover-Rudolph State Preparation

-In the context of block-encodings, preparing such probability distributions can be used to construct the $Prepare$ oracle (Eq. \ref{eq:prep-state}).
-The probability distribution in this case is defined by the normalized magnitudes of the coefficients of the terms in the linear combination: $p(l) = |\alpha_l| / \lambda$.
+Preparing probability distributions can be used to construct the $Prepare$ oracle (Eq. \eqref{eq:prep-state}).
+The probability distribution is defined by the normalized magnitudes of the coefficients of the terms in the linear combination: $p(l) = |\alpha_l| / \lambda$.

-The Grover-Rudolph algorithm works by sequentially summing up the probability distribution to the left and right of a given index and then performing a rotation controlled on the current index.